yye347/docs/source/security.rst

 Intro
 ------------------------------------------------------------

-As your trusted opensource security product, we do care a lot about security and with our regular release schedule we try to stay ahead of possible incidents.
-Even though we are cautious and stay informed, sometimes issues do occur, in which case it's good to know what to do.
+As your trusted open source security product, we do care a lot about security and with our regular release schedule we try to stay ahead of possible incidents.
+Even though we are cautious and stay informed, sometimes issues do occur, in which case it is good to know what to do.

 ------------------------------------------------------------
 Staying ahead
 ------------------------------------------------------------

-Even though we always encourage people to update regularly, sometimes it's not possible to do so for various reasons.
+Even though we always encourage people to update regularly, sometimes it is not possible to do so for various reasons.

 Luckily OPNsense comes with an integrated security check for known vulnerabilities, which can be found in our firmware module.
 In which case you do have the opportunity to validate for yourself what the risk is to keep using the